pieterhielkema/pieterhielkema/README.md

 Want to talk? [pieter@codesound.nl](mailto:pieter@codesound.nl)

 #### What I do ❤️
-- App development in Xamarin/Maui
+- App development in Xamarin & Maui
-- API/Webapps in Laravel
+- API/Webapps with PHP, Laravel & sometimes NodeJS
-- Frontends in Vue
+- Frontends with Vue, Sass & Tailwind
 - Concepting and prototyping
 - Sometimes designs